-Hike the Appalachian Trail to the highest elevation in the state of New Jersey, climb an obelisk, enjoy vast views of NJ, PA and NY from a ridge, and explore an Atlantic cedar swamp.
+Hike the Appalachian Trail to the highest elevation in NJ, climb an obelisk, enjoy vast views of NJ, PA, and NY, plus explore an Atlantic cedar swamp.

 Our two cents: Located in the farthest northwest corner of NJ, this park packs in plenty of views even without doing a hike.
 This is a popular area so don’t expect solitude in the monument/lake areas.